mohdsadique6970942-source/Uroflowmeter/README.md

 # 💧 Uroflowmeter (Volume & Flow Rate Measurement System)

 This project is a real-time **uroflowmeter** designed to measure **liquid volume (ml)** and **volumetric flow rate (ml/s)** using a load cell and HX711 amplifier with ESP32 XIAO.
-It ensures accurate measurement through calibration and supports both serial monitor output and GUI-based visualization.
+It ensures accurate measurement through calibration and supports both serial monitor output and GUI-based visualization and can get data in .csv format through GUI.

 ---